13thrule/groovebox/README.md

 ![The breadboard build](docs/device.jpg)

 R4 on a breadboard, 8 pushbuttons wired for pattern/mute/fill/stop,
-and the NeoPixel ring doing its own thing in the corner.
-Yes, that's a candle next to it.
-No, it's not part of the circuit.
+and the NeoPixel ring synced

 ![The ring reacting live](docs/device_demo.gif)